Air Canada ordered to resume operations during binding arbitration - UPI.com

 For those with travel insurance, some plans include trip cancellations, including a strike.

-The U.S. Department of Transportation, which has jurisdiction over Air Canada flights that depart from the U.S., has a similar policy like the Canadian government.
+The U.S. Department of Transportation, which has jurisdiction over Air Canada flights that depart from the United States, has a similar policy like the Canadian government.
 Refunds must be given within 30 days and rebooked if possible.
 There is no mandatory compensation for delays.